-The drum is also shorter.
-Hence, it boosts a quicker link between the batter and front heads.
-What you get as a result are sweet, powerful, and punchy drum sounds.
-The EMAD foam ring swallows any decay cut off; hence you don’t need any dampening.
+The set is also shorter.
+Therefore, it boosts a quicker link between the batter and front heads.
+What you get as a result are sweet, powerful, and punchy sounds.
+The EMAD foam ring swallows any decay cut off; therefore you don’t need any dampening.

 EMAD heads are built for working from the dry side.
-As such, you will have to change the head if you want than vintage-style ‘bonk.’
+As such, you will have to change the head if you want a vintage-style ‘bonk.’

 The toms don’t disappoint either.
 They are made with thin all-maple shells cut.
 They feature 30 degrees edges, which become warm and resonant, whereas the die-cast makes the sound sharper.
 Between these two, you get twin-ply Evans G2 batter that produces thick, wet-like strong sounds.

 And the toms perform similar to the bass drum, producing a modern-like performance.
 They cut through with ease, leaving rich, fat notes to the ear.
 If you swap the G2 heads with a single-ply coated one, you hear a different side of the toms.
 You can feel a receding level of attack, but it is sustained by the hoops while increasing the warmth.